New LDS.org Search Harnesses Power of Google

 One helpful feature Google users will recognize is auto-complete.
 As you type, a screen pops up with suggested phrases that other people have frequently entered.
 “It makes it even easier to narrow down your searches,” said Brother Ward.

 One feature you may notice is missing is advanced search.
 That is because many of the advanced search capabilities most users want are now built in to the basic search function, said Brother Ward.

-For example, if you want to find talks or articles by President Thomas S. Monson on faith published in the Ensign magazine during 2012, simply enter the words Monson faith ensign 2012 into the search bar.
+For example, if you want to find talks or articles by President Thomas S. Monson on temples published in the Ensign magazine during 2012, simply enter the words Monson faith ensign 2012 into the search bar.
 The first set of results you’ll see are broad, Google-like results.
 The results that follow are grouped into categories.

 Any time you want to refine your search, simply click on a category to the left of the search results.